-behavior may be altered [9] does not address abilities (or struggles) in more complex everyday functioning.
-As such, the need to better understand such behavior in real-life has led to consideration of technology as a way to monitor protective behavior [38, 39].
-However, existing approaches have been limited to monitoring of coarse behaviors, such as studying how far and where a person moves with respect to their home using Fitbit and GPS-based techniques [46].
-The findings from this study showed limited correlations with key affective variables that characterized the ability of the person to self-manage their conditions.
-There has been further evidence in the literature, critiqued this work, that it is not only the quantity of the activity that matters but also the quality of movement and the type of avoided movements or postures that provide insight into the ability of the person with chronic pain to cope with and manage the condition [44].
+A systematic analysis of protective behavior was conducted by Keefe and Block [54].
+Using trained observers to manually label videos of patients performing specific activities [47, 54], they showed that defined protective behaviors (Table 1 presents a more detailed description about categories of protective behavior referred to in other works [6, 54]) were exhibited by people with CP, and tracking them is valuable for understanding how well a person with CP is coping with the condition and engagement in everyday life.
+Unfortunately, domain-expert visual assessment is expensive and impractical given the prevalence of CP [26, 56].
+Constraining observation to clinical settings where a patient's behavior may be altered [9] does not address abilities (or struggles) in more complex everyday functioning.
+As such, the need to better understand such behavior in real life has led to consideration of technology as a way to monitor protective behavior [38, 39].
+However, existing approaches have been limited to monitoring of coarse behaviors, such as studying how far and where a person moves with respect to the person's home using Fitbit and GPS-based techniques [46].
+The findings from this study showed limited correlations with key affective variables that characterized the ability of the person to self-manage conditions.
+There has been further evidence in the literature, critiqued this work, that it is not only the quantity of the activity that matters but also the quality of movement and the type of avoided movements or postures that provide insight into the ability of the person with CP to cope with and manage the condition [44].

-In addition, as physical rehabilitation in chronic conditions transitions from the clinician-directed into selfmanaged [37] (in the form of self-managed activities or functional tasks such as loading the washing machine [46]), visual inspection becomes unfeasible.
-On the other hand, self-report of pain behaviors [9] in everyday functioning is unreliable as people with CP may not be conscious of their responses to pain or feared situations [46].
-More importantly, self-report does not allow for fine-grained measurement, necessary for insight into subjective experiences [15, 54] and for informing adaptation of activity plans or other forms of feedback (e.g. timely reminders to breathe deeply to reduce tension).
-Despite its limitation, the systematic analysis of activity proposed in the above pain literature suggests that protective behavior can be automatically detected and such capability could be embedded in a self-directed rehabilitation system.
+In addition, as physical rehabilitation in chronic conditions transitions from clinician directed into selfmanaged [37] (in the form of self-managed activities or functional tasks such as loading the washing machine [46]), visual inspection becomes unfeasible.
+However, self-report of pain behaviors [9] in everyday functioning is unreliable because people with CP may not be conscious of their responses to pain or feared situations [46].
+More importantly, self-report does not allow for fine-grained measurement, which is necessary for insight into subjective experiences [15, 54] and for informing adaptation of activity plans or other forms of feedback (e.g., timely reminders to breathe deeply to reduce tension).
+Despite its limitation, the systematic analysis of activity proposed in the preceding pain literature suggests that protective behavior can be automatically detected and such capability could be embedded in a self-directed rehabilitation system.